jordiperendreu/wallet-kata/README.md

   to implement IntegrationTests for Wallet, I created a simplified fake version of StripeService

-To avoid to create the FakeStripeController and FakeStripeService, having an external service running in a lightweight docker in local could allow to use the URL in the configuration and all the IntegrationTests that interact with Stripe will use the StripeService implementation and not a fake.
+To avoid to create the FakeStripeController and FakeStripeService, having an external service running in a lightweight docker in the local environment, could allow to use the URL in the configuration, so all the IntegrationTests that interact with Stripe will use the StripeService implementation and not the fake.

 ### Wallet
 For the Wallet, I've created the next models: